The study was done today - here is the link. The parameters of the study:

-First of all, dismissing the whole strategy based on two stocks is completely wrong.
+- Dismissing the whole strategy based on two stocks is completely wrong.
 You could say that this strategy does not work for those two stocks.
 This would be a correct statement.
 Indeed, we do not use those two stocks for our straddles strategy.

-Third, the study does not account for gamma scalping.
+- The study does not account for gamma scalping.
 Which means that if the stock moves, you can adjust the strikes of the straddle or buy/sell stock against it.
 Many times the stock would move back and forward from the strike, allowing you to adjust several times.
 In addition, the study is probably based on end of day prices, and from our experience, the end of day price on the last day is usually near the day lows, and you have a chance to sell at higher prices earlier.

 As a side note, presenting the results as dollar P/L on one contract trade is meaningless.
-GMCR is trading around $150 today, and pre-earnings straddle cost is around $1,500.
+GMCR is trading around $150 today, and pre-earnings straddle options cost is around $1,500.
 In 2009, the stock was around $30, and pre-earnings straddle cost was around $500.
 Would you agree that 10% gain (or loss) on $1,500 trade is different than 10% gain (or loss) on $500 trade?
 The only thing that matters is percentage P/L, not dollar P/L.